Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

-When the spiritual energy, or prana reaches the throat chakra, the mind becomes sharp and gets access to dimensions other than the physical.
-The throat chakra is associated with speech, hearing and listening and has sound as one of it’s main elements.
+When the spiritual energy or prana reaches the throat chakra, the mind becomes sharp and accesses a non-physical dimension of purity and grace.
+The throat chakra is associated with speech, hearing, and listening and has a sound as one of its main elements.

 Opening the throat chakra enables you to grasp the true essence of spiritual life.
-With blocked throat chakra you will always ask the question “What’s in it for me”.
-It will be difficult for you to rise beyond your selfish motives and understand the essence of true service to humanity and nature.
+With blocked throat chakra we run around chasing selfish goals, and it gets difficult to rise beyond our personal motives and realize the essence of true service to humanity and nature.

 As I have mentioned in other articles, energy blockages in the lower chakras have a significant impact on the higher chakras.
 Therefore, if your energy is imbalanced in the lower chakras such as the root (Muladhara) chakra, sacral (Manipura) chakra, and heart (Anahata) chakra, you should work on them first.

 Featured Audio (mp3) Course – Root Chakra Healing